hyosubkim/NESC_3505_textbook/_sources/2-nds/datacamp.md

 ## Getting Started with DataCamp

-The teaching team will add all students registered in this class to the class DataCamp "group", using your UBC email address.
+The teaching team will add all students registered in this class to the class DataCamp "group", using the email address provided to us.
 You will receive an invitation email from DataCamp with a link that will allow you to set a password (use something secure!).

 Once you have logged in for the first time, you will see a window like the one below, listing your active assignments; click on "DUE BY" to sort them by due date (which also indicates the sequence you should complete the assignments in).
 On the right, there is a trophy icon to see the leaderboard.
 This tracks all students' progress and can be fun for you competitive types.